Does Digital Marketing Really Work for Manufacturers?

 A buyer persona is a semi-fictional representation of your ideal customer based on market research and real data about your existing customers.
 Developing buyer personas will help you understand your customers (and prospects) better.
 Personas make it easier for your marketing team to tailor your content, messaging, product development, and services to the specific needs, behaviors, and concerns of different groups.

 Consumers are trending towards expecting personalization in their dealings with companies.
 An Accenture study revealed that 41% of US consumers said they ditched a company because of “poor personalization and lack of trust.”
-Personas get you closer to personalizing marketing messages to prospective buyers.
+Personas get you closer to personalizing marketing messages for your target audiences.

 Here are some examples of manufacturing B2B buyer personas: